Martiviezz21/Milestone-project1/README.md

 <img src="assets/images/readme/phone-gallery.jpg" width=400 height=600>

 ## Feature
-- Responsive on three devices sizes as project's requirement.
+- Responsive to three device sizes as per the project's requirement.
 - Interactive elements.
-- The Books page is a direct link to blurb website.
+- The Books page is a direct link to the blurb website.

 ### - Navigation bar and Home page
 <img src="assets/images/readme/home.jpg" width=200 height=600>

-- Featured on all the pages, the navigation bar includes links to Home, Gallery, About and Contact page.
-It also include icons to Linkedin, Instagram and Tumblr.
-It is idetical in each page for an easy navigation.
+- Featured on all the pages, the navigation bar includes links to Home, Gallery, About, and Contact pages.
+It also includes icons for Linkedin, Instagram, and Tumblr.
+It is identical on each page for easy navigation.
-- This section will allow the user to navigate easily through the website from a page to another.
+- This section will allow the user to navigate easily through the website from one page to another.
-- The Home Page introduce the user to Stafano Photography with an intesting full screen background photograph.
+- The Home Page introduces the user to Stefano Photography with an interesting full-screen background photograph.

 ### - Gallery
 <img src="assets/images/readme/gallery.jpg" width=300 height=600>

 - The Gallery is showing some of the Photographer's works.
-This section will expand every time new pictures are uploded.
+This section will expand every time new pictures are  uploaded.
 - The user will see what kind of works the Photographer does.

 ### - About